-Can Dogs Have Egg Shell?9 min read
+Can Dogs Have Egg Shell?10 min read

-Last Updated on January 20, 2025 by Falcone Dulce
+Last Updated on March 30, 2025 by Falcone Dulce

 As pet parents, we are constantly striving to offer the greatest nourishment for our animal friends.
 One recurring question is- can dogs have egg shell?
 The good news is that eggshells are a safe and nutritious supplement to your dog’s diet, but correct preparation is required.